4.2 Morphology for Identification

 Use morphology systematically:

-• Start with leaf arrangement and leaf type.
+• Start with arrangement, then leaf type.

 • Add bud, twig, bark, flower, fruit, and habit traits.